Ryo-Miyamo/ANNOVAR-CostumDB-AlleleFrequency/README.md

 ### Note
-1. This process will take approximately 2 hours on an Intel® Core™ i9-10980XE CPU @ 3.00GHz × 36.
+1. The processing time took 2 hours on a machine with an Intel® Core™ i9-10980XE CPU @ 3.00GHz × 36.

 2. Restricting the input VCF file to the target region (e.g., for exome analysis) can significantly reduce the analysis time with this tool.